One Mission – Seven Values – One Goal – Seven Distinctives

 - Committed to being hospitable.
 We desire to be a church that serves the unchurched, the dechurched and the rechurched.
 In doing this we will strive to maintain and welcoming presence to all encouraging all to ask questions so as to learn about the Christian journey of following Jesus.

-- Committed to actively and intentionally loving our city and broader community well by compassionately engaging all aspects of it and, through the Holy Spirit's application of Biblical principles, working to restore that which is broken and encouraging the expansion of that which is beautiful.
+- Committed to actively and intentionally loving our city and broader community.
+We love the city and community well by compassionately engaging all aspects of it and, through the Holy Spirit's application of Biblical principles, working to restore that which is broken and encouraging the expansion of that which is beautiful.